Dr. Jonathan Drury and others at Durham University are mapping geographical and seasonal variation in demoiselle damselfly wing colouration.

 iRecord is unsuitable for this project so for more information and instructions on how to submit photographs, please visit www.inaturalist.org/projects/british-demoiselles.

-If you are submitting multiple photographs, please indicate whether there are repeated photographs of the same individual or whether you are submitting multiple different individuals.
+If you are submitting multiple photographs, please indicate whether they are repeated photographs of the same individual or of several different individuals.

-Overall, over a hundred ‘citizen scientists’ from across the U.K., many of whom are members of the BDS, submitted a total of nearly 500 photographs to the project during 2018.
+Overall, over a hundred ‘citizen scientists’ from across the UK, many of whom are members of the BDS, submitted a total of nearly 500 photographs to the project during 2018.
 So far, the we have measured the relative size of male Banded Demoiselles’ wingspots from these photographs.
 One interesting finding is that there is a change in the average wingspot size over the flight season: males emerging early in the year tend to have smaller wingspots than males that emerge in the peak season.
-For instance, here is a photograph of a male taken on June 1st:
+For instance, here is a photograph of a male taken on 1 June.